-My dissertation project explores the link between climate change, natural disasters and the likelihood of various kinds of violent conflict.
-It further investigates the relationship by looking into potential intervening mechanisms such as migration and temporary displacement, and conditioning factors such as quality of state and local political institutions.
+My dissertation project explores the link between climate change, disasters and the likelihood of various kinds of violent and non-violent conflict.
+It further investigates the relationship by looking into potential intervening mechanisms such as migration and temporary displacement, and conditioning factors such as quality of national and local political institutions.
 The project employs both quantitative and qualitative methods.

-Keywords: climate change quantitative methods communal conflict armed conflict extreme weather events political institutions
+Keywords: climate change migration armed conflict communal conflicts extreme weather events political institutions protests

 Also available at